biom262/bnfo262-2024/BNFO262-Syllabus-2024.md

 - [A book that explains how to use data science libraries in python](https://wesmckinney.com/book/)

 ## Where can I attend class?
-Classes are on Tuesday and Thursday from 9:00 AM - 11:50 AM PST.
+Classes are on Tuesday and Thursday from 9:00 AM - 11:50 AM PST in MET Upper Auditorium (Ong Family Upper Auditorium).
+*Note: The first class will be in a different room: Leichtag 3A05*
 <!-- Note: we should update this screenshot once we've decided on a date for the final and midterm -->
 <img width="759" alt="Screen Shot 2023-01-26 at 10 12 56 PM" src="https://user-images.githubusercontent.com/67065808/215021503-6b6d1ea7-6466-4f59-948e-6438da33b405.png">